 In Ephesians 3:20, Paul writes and says, “God is able to do exceeding, abundantly above all that we ask or think, according to the power (of the Holy Spirit) that is in you.”
 Therefore, as we pray in the spirit, or pray in tongues, we release the power that is in us for God to do exceedingly, abundantly, above all we ask or think.

-The sixth benefit is that tongues enables us to glorify God.
+The seventh benefit of tongues, is that it enables us to glorify God.

 Jesus said in John 16:15, that the Holy Spirit would glorify Him.
 In Acts 2:11, we read “… we hear them speaking in own tongues the wonderful works of God.”
 When we speak in tongues, we are often speaking about the wonderful works of God!
-We do not only speak in tongues, but we can also sing in tongues.
+Furthermore, we do not only speak in tongues, but we can also sing in tongues.
 We read in 1 Corinthians 14:15, “I will sing with the spirit, and I will also sing with the understanding.”
-When we sing in tongues, we give to God the most beautiful adoration that even goes beyond our natural abilities.
-We can combine praise, worship and thanksgiving, with speaking in tongues.
-We can worship with our understanding, then take a step of faith and worship in tongues.
+So when we sing in tongues, we give to God the most beautiful adoration that even goes beyond our natural abilities.
+We can therefore combine praise, worship and thanksgiving, with speaking in tongues.
+We can worship with our understanding then, take a step of faith and worship in tongues.

-The seventh benefit is that tongues enables us to be led by the Spirit.
+The eighth benefit of tongues, it that it enables us to be led by the Spirit.

-The eighth benefit is that tongues enables us to grow spiritually:
+The ninth benefit is that tongues enables us to grow spiritually:

-The seventh use of this gift is to help us grow spiritually.
+The ninth use of this gift is to help us grow spiritually.
 We have already read in Jude 1:20, “Building up yourselves on your most holy faith, praying in the Holy Ghost.”
 In this case it will help us to increase our level of faith.
 We read in Galatians 5:16, “Walk in the Spirit and you will not fulfill the desires of the flesh.”
 When we speak in tongues a lot, it enables us to walk in the Spirit and as we walk in the Spirit, we will have victory over the desires of the flesh.

 Two important questions:

 Firstly, when or how often should we speak in tongues?
 The answer is, as much as possible, even when we do not feel like doing so.
 Speaking in tongues is a decision of the will and not just a stirring of our emotions.
 The Bible says in 1 Corinthians 14:15, “I will pray with the spirit, and I will pray with the understanding also: I will sing with the spirit, and I will sing with the understanding also.”
 Paul boasted that he spoke in tongues more than all.
-The more we use this gift, the more it will develop.
+The more we use this gift, the more this gift will benefit us.

 Secondly: How long should we speak in tongues?
 We should speak long enough until we sense something happening in our minds and emotions.
 There should be an increased level of peace and joy.
 We may even experience our language in tongues becoming deeper and more profound.
-When Paul wrote about tongues in 1 Corinthians 14:21, he quoted a verse in Isaiah 28:11 which says, “This is the rest, this is the refreshing... ” Therefore, we should speak until we feel spiritually an emotionally refreshed which can take a considerable amount of time!
-When we start to speak in tongues, it may seem that nothing is happening and our thoughts may even wander.
+When Paul wrote about tongues in 1 Corinthians 14:21, he quoted a verse in Isaiah 28:11 which says, “This is the rest, this is the refreshing...”
+Therefore, we should speak until we feel spiritually an emotionally refreshed which can take some amount of time!
+Often, when we start to speak in tongues, it may seem that nothing is happening and our thoughts may even wander.
 However, if we persevere, our minds will settle down and we become more aware of God’s presence.